40 Scotland Facts and Trivia Questions

 This is the nectar of all Scottish teenagers.

-It is a fluorescent orange colour and looks very unappealing.
+It is a fluorescent orange shade and looks very unappealing.

-However, this is the drink of choice in Scotland – one of only five countries where coke is not the top drink of choice.
+However, this is the drink of choice in Scotland – one of only five countries where Coca-Cola is not the top drink of choice.

 They have made lots of very funny adverts for their television campaigns.